 - Taste of the Dharma: a series of 1-2 hour sessions providing monastic experiences, including seated meditation, tea-ceremony and other temple rituals；

-- Tour: Occasional visits to renowned historical sites (especially Buddhist and other religious temples and shrines) in northern part of.
+- Tour: Occasional visits to renowned historical sites (especially Buddhist and other religious temples and shrines) in the northern part of Taiwan.

 Participants are required to take part in all of the activities supported by this program, including the four-part lecture series, the Young Scholars’ Forum (paper presentations are optional, but attendance is compulsory), and monastic experience session, etc., with the only exception of field trips, the participation of which is optional.
 Graduate students specializing in any Buddhist tradition(s) or East Asian religions, and postdoctoral fellows working on relevant fields, are encouraged to apply.
 Please direct applications and inquiries to firstname.lastname@example.org.
 Please submit applications before October 15, 2018.
 Each application should include:

 - an application form (to be provided upon request via the above email);

 - one writing sample;

 - a reference letter (to be emailed by the referee directly to the above email address).

 Successful candidates will be exempted from all tuition fees.
 Program organizers will also provide free boarding (lodging and meals) in Taiwan during the program period, although participants are expected to cover